Choctaw: History

+During World War I, Choctaw soldiers served in the US military as some of the first Native American codetalkers, using the Choctaw language.
+Since the Indian Reorganization Act of 1934, the Choctaw people in three areas have reconstituted their governments and gained federal recognition.
+The largest are the Choctaw Nation of Oklahoma, followed by the Mississippi Band of Choctaw Indians, and the Jena Band of Choctaw Indians, respectively.

+Since the 20th century, the Mississippi Band of Choctaw Indians were federally recognized in 1945, the Choctaw Nation of Oklahoma in 1971, and the Jena Band of Choctaw Indians in 1995.
+The Choctaw Apache Tribe of Ebarb (House Concurrent Resolution 2), Clifton Choctaw Band (House Concurrent Resolution 3), and Louisiana Band of Choctaw (Senate Concurrent Resolution 3), all based in Louisiana, were state-recognized in 1978.
+The MOWA Band of Choctaw Indians was state-recognized by the Alabama legislature in 1979, and again in 1984 during the establishment of the Alabama Indian Commission through Alabama Code 41-9-708.

 Treaties

 Land was the most valuable asset, which the Native Americans held in collective stewardship.
 The United States systematically obtained Choctaw land for conventional European-American settlement through treaties, legislation, and threats of warfare.
 Although the Choctaw made treaties with Great Britain, France, Spain, and the Confederate States of America; the nation signed only nine treaties with the United States.
-Some treaties which the US made with other nations, such as the Treaty of San Lorenzo, indirectly affected the Choctaw.
+Some of these treaties which the US made with other nations, such as the Treaty of San Lorenzo, indirectly affected the Choctaw.

-Reservations

-Reservations can be found in Louisiana (Jena Band of Choctaw Indians), Mississippi (Mississippi Band of Choctaw Indians), and Oklahoma (Choctaw Nation of Oklahoma).
-The Oklahoma reservation is defined by treaty.
-Other population centers can be found throughout the United States.